 Welcome to GravIS, the Gravity Information Service of the German Research Centre for Geosciences (GFZ), in collaboration with the Alfred-Wegener-Institut (AWI) and Technische Universität Dresden.
-Data products derived from the gravimetric Earth observation satellite mission GRACE are widely used by scientists and other interested users to study mass variations in the Earth system.
-However, processing of GRACE data into user-friendly products for dedicated geophysical applications is nontrivial, neither when starting from original satellite observations nor from the level of gravity field products.
+Data products derived from the gravimetric Earth observation satellite missions GRACE and GRACE-FO are widely used by scientists and other interested users to study mass variations in the Earth system.
+However, processing of GRACE/GRACE-FO data into user-friendly products for dedicated geophysical applications is nontrivial, neither when starting from original satellite observations nor from the level of gravity field products.
 In order to enable the usage of satellite gravimetry data for a broader community, user-friendly ('Level-3') products are generated by various institutions.

 The Gravity Recovery and Climate Experiment (GRACE; 2002 - 2017) and its Follow-On mission (GRACE-FO; launched in May 2018) typically provide monthly independent estimates of the Earth's global gravity field.
 Differences between consecutive months are caused by mass redistribution and mass transport in the Earth system, particularly in the geophysical fluid layers of the atmosphere, oceans, and continental hydrosphere.